AdobeDocs/experience-manager-65.en/help/sites-deploying/single-sign-on.md

 >[!NOTE]
 >
->When using the request parameter in a browser you will only see some of the HTML - without CSS.
+>When using the request parameter in a browser, you only see some of the HTML - without CSS.
 This is because all the requests from the HTML are made without the request parameter.

 ## Removing AEM Sign Out Links {#removing-aem-sign-out-links}

-When using SSO, sign in and sign out are handled externally, so that AEMs own sign-out links are no longer applicable and should be removed.
+When using SSO, sign in and sign out are handled externally, so that AEM's own sign-out links are no longer applicable and should be removed.

-The sign out link on the welcome screen can be removed using the following steps.
+The sign-out link on the welcome screen can be removed using the following steps.

 1. Overlay `/libs/cq/core/components/welcome/welcome.jsp` to `/apps/cq/core/components/welcome/welcome.jsp`
 1. remove the following part from the jsp.

    `<a href="#" onclick="signout('<%= request.getContextPath() %>');" class="signout"><%= i18n.get("sign out", "welcome screen") %>`

-To remove the sign out link that is available in the user's personal menu in the top-right corner, follow these steps:
+To remove the sign-out link that is available in the user's personal menu in the top-right corner, follow these steps:

 1. Overlay `/libs/cq/ui/widgets/source/widgets/UserInfo.js` to `/apps/cq/ui/widgets/source/widgets/UserInfo.js`